Jay1532/Momentus-Landing-Page/README.md

-# Frontend Web Development Assessment
+# SlingShot Frontend Web Development Assessment

 In this assignment, I was tasked to develop a landing page using any modern framework (React, Next, Vue, Angular) for recently incubated YC startups.
 I chose Momentus as the startup I would create the page for and I used React to create it.
 I also utilized Heroku to host the website.